ethereum-optimism/specs/specs/protocol/stage-1.md

 ## Permissionless Fault Proofs

-Stage 1 requires a chain to be operating with Permissionless Fault Proofs.
+Stage 1 requires a chain to be operating with Fault Proofs.

 ## Roles for Stage 1